ACXPA Customer Service Guide

 Why this matters for active listening skills

-If you believe only 7% of communication is words, you logically conclude that listening to the words doesn't matter much — tone and body language are what count.
-That's dangerous thinking in a contact centre, where tone matters, but the content of what the customer is saying absolutely matters more than 7%.
-The customer's actual problem, the details they provide, the words they use to describe their frustration — all of that is in the words.
-An agent who dismisses words as only 7% is missing the substantive content of the call.
+Tone matters — but the content of what the customer is saying matters far more than 7%.
+Their actual problem, the details they give, the words they choose to describe their frustration — all of that is in the words.

-What's actually true: tone matters.
-Pace matters.
-Pauses matter.
-Word choice matters.
-All of them matter, in ways that vary by customer and situation.
-The honest answer is that communication is multi-channel and context-dependent, which doesn't fit neatly into a percentage.
-But listen to the words has never been bad advice, and words don't matter much has never been good advice.
+What's actually true: tone, pace, pauses and word choice all matter, in ways that vary by customer and situation.
+Communication is multi-channel and context-dependent, which doesn't fit neatly into a percentage.

 The ACXPA H.E.A.R.D.
 Framework

-Active listening skills are practised disciplines, which means they need a structure agents can actually use under pressure.
-Theory doesn't help an agent who's 90 seconds into a difficult call — what helps is a short, memorable framework that reminds them what to do next.
-This is why we developed the ACXPA H.E.A.R.D.
+Theory doesn't help an agent 90 seconds into a difficult call.
+What helps is a short, memorable framework that reminds them what to do next — which is why we developed the ACXPA H.E.A.R.D.
 Framework.

 ACXPA